All StatesArkansas

 After You Record Your Deed in Arkansas

-After the Circuit Clerk records your deed, the original is stamped with recording information and returned to the grantee or the designated return address.
-Recording times and fees vary by county.
-The Circuit Clerk updates the official land records, and the county assessor uses the recorded deed to update property tax ownership records.
-The grantee becomes responsible for property taxes from the date of transfer.
-Keep the recorded deed in a safe place as it is your legal evidence of ownership.
+After the Circuit Clerk records your deed, the original is returned to the grantee or the designated return address.
+The county assessor uses the recorded deed to update property tax ownership records, and the grantee is responsible for taxes from the date of transfer.
+Keep the recorded deed in a safe place as your legal evidence of ownership.

 Arkansas Quit Claim Deed FAQ